 4. Upon receiving the letter of acceptance and invoice, the applicant will make an appointment with the Student Advisor to complete the MSN Completion Program of Study and will begin the Banyan Tree 101 (BT101) course.

 Admission Criteria for Non-Matriculating Students

-- Be a registered nurse with a current, active license in the United States with no encumbrances Health care professional - Bachelor's degree
+- Health care professional - Bachelor's degree

 Enrollment Procedure for Non-Matriculating Students